Terms and Conditions of Use

 - Require tables or chairs for use in the lobby

 - That any merchandise sales will take place in the lobby.
-(A lobby sales commission payable to York applies.)
+(A lobby table fee payable to York applies.)

 If you would like to have: